moneytree/moneytree-link-android-sdk/README.md

     ```
     The method *authorize* will open the WebView to get a token.

-    2. You have to edit *onNewIntent* method that runs when the WebView returns a token.
+    2. Override *onNewIntent* to get a token
     ```java
     @Override
     protected void onNewIntent(Intent intent) {